lcalisto/workshop-postgis-raster/README.md

 **Example 2 - ST_Union**

-In this example, we will use ST_Union to union all the rasterized polygons into one single raster.
+In this example, we will use *ST_Union* to union all the rasters (table rows) into one single raster.

 ```sql
 DROP TABLE schema_name.porto_freguesias;